noi-techpark/webcomp-gastronomies/README.md

 #### pageSize

 Set the default and starting value for the modality of the widget.
+Default value is `10`.

+Example: `"5"`

+#### filterRadius

-Default value is 10.
+The radius expressed in kilometers with which to filter events.
+Default value is `0`.

 Example: `"5"`